 Overnight stay at a tented camp in Base Camp.

 You will also be taught to use climbing equipment like Harness, Ice ax, Ascender, Crampons, Karabiner, and others.
 This training not just helps you in the following day’s trek but also offers high confidence before the climb.
 Clear all your queries by asking your guide if any doubts.
-Furthermore, if you like, you can hike up to the nearest viewpoint to observe the Damodar and Annapurna mountain range.
+Furthermore, you can hike up to the nearest viewpoint to observe the Damodar and Annapurna mountain range if you like.

 Overnight stay at a tented camp in Saribung Peak Base Camp.

-Your camp will have already been set up by the guides, so you can pack your luggage and take some rest.
-Have lunch then stroll around a bit to observe the mountains that are in full display.
-Go to sleep early, as you will have to wake up in the morning even before sunlight to start your climb to the Saribung Peak
+The guides will have already set up your camp, so you can pack your luggage and take some rest.
+Have lunch, then stroll around a bit to observe the mountains that are in full display.
+Go to sleep early, as you will have to wake up in the morning even before sunlight to start your climb to the Saribung Peak.

 Overnight stay at a tented camp in Camp I.